chitalepushkar/expert_search_tool/README.md

 ```

 #### Friendships
-This API provides us with the functionality to connect any 2 users in the app.
+This API provides us with the functionality to connect any 2 users in the app.<br/>
 1. Create friends: An endpoint to connect two users.
 The request sender and request receiver ids should be passed in order to create a friendship record.
 Endpoint: POST: `/friendships`<br/>
 Required Parameters: request_sender_id, request_receiver_id<br/>